“J-Simple Recipes” is the abbreviation for “Japanese Simple Recipes.”

 You can cook Japanese food easily at home!

-Seared Chicken & Eggplant with Sweet & Sour Soy Sauce
+Seared Chicken & Celery with Sweet & Sour Soy Sauce

 line